ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Time Window:
 : An interval of time associated with a measurement task, whose duration is equal to the task's time precision and whose start has a UNIX timestamp value which is a multiple of the task's time precision.
+Time windows are used for replay protection, as well as defining batches in some batch modes.

 {:br}